Vienna International School: Charity

-The community service programme is part of both the MYP and the IB DP curriculum and requires students to take an active part in the communities in which they live.
-The emphasis is on developing community awareness and concerns and acquiring the skills to make an effective contribution to society.
-The school has a strong engagement in local and global charital events.
+Community service forms part of both the International Baccalaureate Middle Years Programme (MYP) and Diploma Programme (DP) at Vienna International School, and requires students to take an active part in the communities in which they live.
+The school states that the programme emphasises developing community awareness and acquiring the skills needed to make an effective contribution to society.

 Maher

-One of its main charities is Maher and VIS has been supporting it since 2005.
+Vienna International School identifies Maher as its main charity and states that it has supported the organisation since 2005.

 Project Centipede

-Each year the primary school students collect food, clothing, shoes, toys, school supplies, and toiletries to donate to Project Centipede, which personally distributes the gifts just before the December holidays to the children and their caregivers in Romania, India, Hungary, Ukraine and Austria.
+The school states that each year primary school students collect food, clothing, shoes, toys, school supplies, and toiletries for donation to Project Centipede, which distributes the gifts to children and caregivers in Romania, India, Hungary, Ukraine, and Austria before the December holidays.

-2004 Tsunami Disaster Response
+2004 Tsunami disaster response

-The school responded to the 2004 Boxing Day Tsunami and focused their efforts on helping to rebuild a school in Indonesia which had been hit hard by the disaster.
+According to the school, following the 2004 Indian Ocean earthquake and tsunami, the VIS community helped to rebuild a school in Indonesia that had been severely affected by the disaster.

 Fairtrade

-VIS also operates a Fairtrade group aiming to promote the purchase of products that tries to guarantee a better return and quality of life for farmers in lesser economically developed countries.
+The school also has a Fairtrade group that promotes the purchase of products intended to provide better returns and living conditions for farmers in less economically developed countries.